leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Data Scientist

+**What specific data do you want?**

+Use your intuition to think of features which could have predictive value

 **How could a data scientist use the harvested data?**

+Query DB

 ## Afterthought
 Maybe the site has been updated and changed its html structure or something.
 Then your scraping